If you're hopping on any kind of flight abroad, you’ll need a passport. Even cruises and international rail lines often ask for one.

 It’s unlikely that your travel insurer will cover cancellation costs if you need to call your trip off because your new passport hasn’t arrived in time.

-Make sure you order a new passport well before your next trip so that you have it with you in time to jet off.
+Make sure you order it well in advance so that you have it in time to jet off.

-Passports usually arrive within three weeks after being ordered, so make sure you leave a minimum of a month or so between ordering your passport and travelling so that you have it with you for your trip.
+Passports usually arrive within three weeks after being ordered.
+So, you should leave at least a month or so between ordering your passport and travelling.